postman-open-technologies/linting-rules/_rules/info-description-max-length.md

 ---
 info-description-max-length:
-  description: "The description must not be greater than 20 characters."
+  description: The description of the API must not be greater than 250 characters.
   given: "$.info"
   severity: error
   recommended: true